god233012yamil/How-to-Stream-a-Camera-Using-OpenCV-and-Threads/README.md

 The video stream will be displayed in a window, and pressing the 'q' key will stop the stream and close the window.

+### License

+This project is licensed under the GNU GENERAL PUBLIC LICENSE License - see the LICENSE file for details.

+You can just modify the content to suit your GitHub repository's structure, such as adjusting the installation section based on your package manager or dependencies.